 - A. Unitronics (1989) (R"G) Ltd. (hereinafter The Company) was incorporated in August 1989.
-On November, 1999 the company completed an initial public offering of ordinary shares on the Euro.
+In 1999, the company completed an initial public offering of ordinary shares on the Euro.
 NM in Belgium (Euronext).
-On May, 2004 the company completed a public offering of ordinary shares, convertible bonds and warrants on the Tel-Aviv stock exchange. - B. Details of the subsidiaries, their activities and the rate of holdings therein: - 1.
-The company holds 100% of the equity and control Unitronics Inc. Unitronics Inc was established in the United States of America in 2001 by the company in order to further the marketing, sale and distribution of its range of products in the U.S.A.
-Unitronics Inc commenced its operations in June 2001.
-Since 2006 Unitronics Inc operates in the projects area.
-Since the fourth quarter of 2012 the systems activity was concentrated in U.S. and / or North America in a subsidiary that was established, inter alia, for this purpose (see 3 below). - 2.
-Unitronics building management and maintenance (2003) Ltd. (hereinafter "Unitronics building").
-The company holds 100% of the equity and control of Unitronics building.
-Unitronics building was established in 2003 by the company in order to manage and maintain the building which the company located in.
-Unitronics building commenced its operations in January 2004. - 3.
-The company holds 100% of the equity and control of Unitronics Automated Sulotions Ltd. (Formerly-Unitronics Parking Sulotions Ltd.) (hereinafter "Automated Solutions").
-Automated Solutions was established in the last quarter of 2011 to coordinate the developing, marketing activities, planning, manufacturing, construction and maintenance of automated parking systems.
-See also Note 16 C. In November 2014 the Company sold its wholly owned subsidiary Unitronics Systems Inc. to Automated Solutions in exchange to the par value of the shares of Unitronics Systems Inc. Since then Automated Solutions holds 100% of the equity and control of Unitronics System Inc. Unitronics Systems Inc was established in May 2012 to coordinate the activities of the system and / or parking solutions segment in the U.S. and / or North America, and began operations in the last quarter of 2012. - C. The Company designs, develops, manufactures and markets Programmable Logic Controllers which are specialized computer-based electronic devices used in an automation process to control machinery and other systems.
-The Company also provides design, construction and maintenance services within the framework of projects for the automation, computerization and integration of computerized logistics systems, mainly automated warehouses and distribution centers.
-In addition, the Company designs, develops, manufactures, constructs and maintains mechanized systems for automated parking solutions. - D. Following are data regarding the Israeli CPI and the exchange rate of the U.S. dollar and the Euro:
+In 2004 the company completed a public offering of ordinary shares on the Tel-Aviv stock exchange. - B. The Group (the Company and it's subsidiaries, see section C below) designs, develops, manufactures, markets and supports Programmable Logic Controllers which are specialized computer-based electronic devices used in an automation process to control machinery and other systems.
+The Group also provides design, construction and maintenance services within the framework of projects for the automation, computerization and integration of computerized logistics systems, mainly automated warehouses and distribution centers.
+In addition, the Company designs, develops, manufactures, constructs and maintains mechanized systems for automated parking solutions. - C. Details of the subsidiaries, their activities and the rate of holdings therein: - The company holds 100% of the equity and control of Unitronics Inc. (hereinafter Unitronics Inc.) Unitronics Inc was established in the United States of America by the company and commenced its operations in June 2001.
+Unitronics Inc. is mainly engaged in marketing, sale and distribution of company's products in U.S. - 2.
+The company holds 100% of the equity and control of Unitronics building management and maintenance (2003) Ltd. (hereinafter "Unitronics management").
+Unitronics management was established in 2003 by the company and commenced its operations in January 2004.
+Unitronics management manages and maintains the building which the company is located in. - 3.
+The company holds 100% of the equity and control of Unitronics Automated Sulotions Ltd. (hereinafter "Unitronics Solutions").
+Unitronics Solutions was established by the compny in the last quarter of 2011 and coordinates parking solutions and logistic solutions activities (formerly Systems segment).
+See also Note 16 C. In November 2014 the Company sold its wholly owned subsidiary Unitronics Systems Inc. (hereinafter "Unitronics Systems") to Unitronics Solutions in exchange to the par value of the shares of Unitronics Systems.
+Since then Unitronics Solutions holds 100% of the equity and control of Unitronics Systems. - Unitronics Systems was established in May 2012 and commenced its operations in the last quarter of 2012.
+Unitronics Systems is mainly engaged in parking solutions activity in U.S. and Notrh America.